terryyin/lizard/README.rst

 Change Logs
 -----------
+-  2016.01.29 Add -T option to set limit for any field
 -  2015.12.17 Add support for Swift
 -  2015.12.12 Add the -l option to filter language
 -  2015.10.22 TTCN-3 added by @gustafj